Agri-Business: Navigating Agricultural Relief Rules

 - Livestock & machinery – €200,000

-The total value of the agricultural property is €800,000, so it will constitute 81.1% of the beneficiary’s total gross assets after they inherit the farm.
-Therefore, the beneficiary qualifies under the asset test for agricultural relief.
+The total value of the agricultural property is €800,000.
+The gross value of the beneficiary’s total assets after the inheritance will be €986,000.
+Therefore, the agricultural property will constitute 81.1% of the beneficiary’s total gross assets after they inherit the farm.
+Therefore, the beneficiary qualifies under the 80% asset test for agricultural relief.

 In this case, as the criteria for Agricultural Relief are met, the total market value of the agricultural property for the purposes of calculating CAT is reduced by 90%, i.e., from €800,000 to €80,000.
-Without Agricultural Relief, the beneficiary would have to pay €264,000 in CAT (33% of €800,000).
-With Agricultural Relief, the individual who inherits the farm is liable for just €26,400 (33% of €80,000).

 Relief applies